How to confirm high-quality sample prep in CUT&RUN

 After ConA bead binding

 This step is to confirm cell permeabilization and ConA bead binding.
-In Section III of the Protocol, we instruct users to save 10 µL of supernatant following ConA bead binding (unbound fraction) and 10 µL of bead bound sample in Antibody Buffer (bead fraction).
+In the section Binding Cells to Activated Beads, we instruct users to save 10 µL of supernatant following ConA bead binding (unbound fraction) and 10 µL of bead bound sample in Antibody Buffer (bead fraction).
 Note that Antibody Buffer contains Digitonin, which permeabilizes cells.

 Method: Examine unbound fraction and bead fraction using our Trypan Blue staining protocol.